thealing/PhysicsSandbox/README.md

+# Physics Sandbox

-This is a GUI sandbox for testing my 2D physics engine.
+This is an online 2D physics sandbox with custom shapes and many configurable parameters.

 Hosted at: https://themolish.netlify.app